DDI-Talent/python-shiny-app-template/README.md

 ## Prerequisistes

-- You will need a GitHub account setup on your student email account.
-It needs to be anonymous, so use your **EXAM NUMBER**. (you can change that later)
+- You will need a GitHub account created with your student email account (e.g. `s12345678@ed.ac.uk`).
+This github account needs to be anonymous, so when asked use your **EXAM NUMBER** as your github username.
-- If you don't have a github account yet, go to [https://github.com/signup](https://github.com/signup) and sign up.
+- To create a new github account go to [https://github.com/signup](https://github.com/signup) and sign up.
-- You should not have to make any payments r disclose any personal information.
-Use your student email if possible (It is just visible to you.
-You can change that later) and your exam number for other fields (like first and last name).
+- You should not have to make any payments or disclose any personal information.
+Use your student email (It is visible only to you.
+You can change that later).

 ## 1. Get started with a shinyapps.io account